udexon/GOEHDOM/3_Phase_Dystopia.md

 - Finally, human proletariat  are extinguished.
 Then bourgeois human and robot class war begins.
 They may improvise or invent human-robot religions (political ideologies), for ease of motivating voters (politics) and mobilization.

+If you are a member of the proletariat, resistance may be futile.
+The struggle will be over if you choose to die naturally.
+Of course, there may exist technologies where you can live much longer.
+But then, there may be religions or political ideologies which prevent you from making the choice.

 :: Android and DJI drone Population;  only advantageous before;